BaReinhard/Hacktoberfest-Mathematics/README.md

 # Hacktoberfest-Mathematics
 Math is fun so let's make some scripts and or programs that use some of your favorite math formulas and functions.
-/*Not Affiliated with Digital Ocean or Hacktoberfest*/ !(https://hacktoberfest.digitalocean.com/assets/hacktoberfest-2017-social-card-894a0558dba205f7142f3130c06823d72427a9d751d0f8c7db8a0079397178aa.jpg)
+*Not Affiliated with Digital Ocean or Hacktoberfest* !(https://hacktoberfest.digitalocean.com/assets/hacktoberfest-2017-social-card-894a0558dba205f7142f3130c06823d72427a9d751d0f8c7db8a0079397178aa.jpg)

 # Contributors